The struggle for freedom is not a path of easy victories; it is the path of enduring hope against overwhelming odds.

 Baran

 Apologies for any inconsistent transliteration of the Farsi - I’m just lifting them from Wikipedia.
 Nothing much else to say.
 Iran versus Israel - we can all see what’s going on.
-Apart from all that shitty geopolitics and the horrible internal politics of both countries, Iran produces beautiful and deeply contemplative films which are worth watching for their own sake, and not only for the sake of political or historical commentary.
+Apart from all that shitty geopolitics and the crappy internal politics of both countries, Iran produces beautiful and deeply contemplative films which are worth watching for their own sake and in their own right, not only for the sake of political or historical commentary.
 I’ve already written briefly about one of these, and will certainly come back for more soon.
+Iranian films can be a bit strange for the beginner.
+The reduced stylistics and complete lack of artifice can leave the Western viewer expecting something which they will not find there.
+We can say that the films of Asghar Farhadi are a decent way in.
+They combine Iranian cinematic aesthetics with themes that are recognisable enough for a Western audience.

 Note that you can in fact find quite a few of these films, in full, on YouTube.
 I just want to say that I’ve added the links here, but that I have absolutely no idea about whether there are copyright issues.
 If the links don’t work for you, then very possibly there was, but I rather guess that the situation is similar to that pertaining to a lot of Russian films which you can easily find on YouTube, and that whatever copyright law exists is pretty flexible for these movies.
 It’s also possible, in some cases, that because of the censorship in Iran the makers decided to put the films on YouTube for free, to provide an easy way for people to find them (albeit that it’s probably not easy at all in Iran these days to get onto YouTube).
 I just don’t know.
 Of course there’s no point expecting super HD video quality, or amazing sound.
 Nor do I have any idea if the subtitles will be consistent or anything close to accurate!